 Recently the middle belt of Nigeria has experienced horrors only genocide can describe.
 Benue state, located in the Middle belt region of Nigeria have seen country side villages levelled with fire, people slaughtered and tens of thousands displaced.

 People are afraid to go to their farms and work lest they be killed.
 Children orphaned and most not in school.
 Strangely enough the present Nigerian President Buhari, a Fulani man himself, has remained mute as people die, get displaced and loose livelihood owing to the terroristic invasion.

-With Benue being the food basket and people unable to farm, the entire nation and the whole of West Africa may have to brace up for an impending food crisis in coming years
+With Benue and Plateau states being the food basket and people unable to farm, the entire nation and the whole of West Africa may have to brace up for an impending food crisis in coming years

 Sadly, this recent string of assaults is nothing new in the Middle Belt region.
 In mid-March this year, Muslim Fulani cattle herders massacred 82 Christians in a village in Benue State, according to Nigerian news reports.
 Allegedly the Nigerian authorities have been slow to acknowledge these events as covert Christian killings.

 “It is the longstanding issue over grazing rights and cattle rustling between the Egba and Fulani people,” police spokesman Ezeala Austin said after the March attack.

 Despite the historic tensions Officer Austin cites that, witnesses to the assaults often recount that the herdsmen chanted “Allahu Akhbar” during the attack, the Arabic saying, “God is Great,” which has become associated with jihadist Muslim terrorism worldwide.
 The herdsmen also continually and clinically target Christian villages.